Tunisia's Ghannouchi says 20 MPs under investigation after online session | Politics

 Tunisia's Ghannouchi says 20 MPs under investigation after online session

+At least 20 members of Tunisia's parliament who took part in an online session in defiance of President Kais Saied have been summoned by an anti-terrorism unit for investigation, the parliament speaker said on Thursday.
+Wednesday's parliament session was the first since Saied announced last year he was suspending the chamber as he moved to one-man rule in measures his critics call a coup.

-At least 20 members of Tunisia's parliament who took part in an online session despite President Kais Saied suspending the chamber last year were summoned by an anti-terrorism unit for investigation, the parliament speaker said on Thursday.
+At least 20 members of Tunisia's parliament who took part in an online session in defiance of President Kais Saied have been summoned by an anti-terrorism unit for investigation, the parliament speaker said on Thursday.

-Rached Ghannouchi told Reuters that those summoned included members of his Islamist Ennahda party.
-Ghannouchi added that Saied's announcement on Thursday that he was dissolving the chamber was unconstitutional.
+Wednesday's parliament session was the first since Saied announced last year he was suspending the chamber as he moved to one-man rule in measures his critics call a coup.
+Saied responded to the session overnight by dissolving the chamber and ordering investigations into the more than half of the parliament members who took part.

+The session and Saied's announcement that he was dissolving the parliament represent a major escalation in Tunisia's political confrontation between the president and his opponents.
+Speaking to Reuters in an interview, the parliament's speaker Rached Ghannouchi said those summoned included members of his own Islamist Ennahda party as well as other lawmakers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)